fushra/distros/README.md

 ## Contributing

 We openly accept pull requests for bug fixes and reviewing distros.
 For instructions see the [contributor guidelines file](./CONTRIBUTING.md).
+If you don't want to write code or contribute data, but still want to help out, you can [sponsor me](https://github.com/sponsors/trickypr) to cover the costs of the domain.

 ## License